 There is another important line, closely connected to the tangent line.

-The line perpendicular to the tangent and to the curve passing through the point of tangency is called normal line.
-It is usually denoted by n.
+It is perpendicular to the tangent and to the curve and it passes through the same point of tangency.
+It is called normal line, usually denoted by n.
 Let us discuss its slope.

 According to the rule that slopes of perpendicular lines multiply to give -1, the following holds: